MuckyTaters/MuckyVision3/README.md

 I feel this method of creating graphics is close, in spirit, to the 8bit era.
 Closer than the use of modern image file formats.
-It encourages developers to build large images from small 'character' style elements, rather than importing a single large drawn in a modern graphics packages.
+It encourages developers to build large images from small 'character' style elements, rather than importing a single large image drawn in a modern graphics packages.
 Of course the importing of large images can be done if really needed, using a script to insert data directly into the source file.

 The 'GameEng' layer also provides a convenient way of managing large sets